-Ankyloglossia, or “tongue-tie” is a condition when the tiny piece of skin called the frenulum that connects the baby’s tongue to the bottom of their mouth is shorter than usual and the baby does not have full motion of their tongue.
-This is sometimes identified by the pediatrician during an early well-baby check, but it can be hard to see and it may not become apparent until your baby has difficulty with feeding.
+Ankyloglossia, or “tongue-tie,” is a condition when the tiny piece of skin called the frenulum that connects the baby’s tongue to the bottom of their mouth is shorter than usual.1 This prevents the baby from having the full motion of their tongue.
+The pediatrician sometimes identifies this during an early well-baby check.
+However, it can be hard to see and may not become apparent until your baby has difficulty feeding.
 Some babies are more tongue-tied than others if the frenulum is longer and extends closer to the tip of the tongue.
-You can actually notice that the baby’s tongue may look heart-shaped as the frenulum pulls the tip of the tongue back.
+You can notice that the baby’s tongue may look heart-shaped as the frenulum pulls the tip of the tongue back.

-Approximately 2-4% of all babies are tongue-tied and some studies indicate that it runs in families.
-As the newborn baby grows, it is possible that tongue-tie can get better on its own as the baby’s mouth grows, and the frenulum recedes.
+Approximately 4-11% of all newborns are tongue-tied.2 Some studies indicate that it runs in families.1 As the newborn baby grows, it is possible that the tongue-tie can get better on its own as the baby’s mouth grows and the frenulum recedes4.

 Tongue-tie could interfere with feeding.
-It makes it difficult for the baby to flatten the tongue under the nipple to suck adequately and move her tongue in the wave-like motion to suck and swallow.
+It makes it difficult for the baby to flatten the tongue under the nipple to suck adequately.
+It also makes it hard to move her tongue in the wave-like motion to suck and swallow.
 Tongue-tie could also cause problems down the road with speech and eating solid foods.1

-How do I know if my baby’s feeding issues are related to tongue-tie?
+How do I know if my baby’s feeding issues are tongue-tie related?

-If you suspect tongue-tie, listen closely while feeding for a clicking sound with each swallow.
-Your baby may also break suction often and have difficult time latching on to the bottle nipple or breast.
-Pay attention to if she is sucking or “chomping”.
-If she is chomping, she may not have a coordinated suck that is needed to flatten the tongue and press the nipple against the roof of the mouth to express milk and you can ask your pediatrician to check for tongue-tie.
+If you suspect tongue-tie, listen closely while feeding for a clicking sound with each swallow.3 Your baby may also break suction often and have difficulty latching on to the breast or bottle nipple.
+Pay attention to if she is sucking or “chomping.”
+If she is chomping, she may not have a coordinated suck needed to flatten the tongue and press the nipple against the roof of the mouth to express milk.
+If you notice these things, you can ask your pediatrician to check for tongue-tie.

-If the tongue-tie is severe and doesn’t rectify itself within the first year, a simple procedure of snipping the frenulum called a “frenectomy” can be performed.
-This is typically done in the doctor’s office and it requires no anesthesia.
-Because it is such a thin piece of skin, it barely even bleeds and the baby usually is able to breast feed immediately with much greater ease.
+Sometimes, the tongue tie is not severe and may resolve naturally as the baby’s mouth develops.4 If it doesn’t correct on its own, a simple procedure of snipping the frenulum called “frenectomy” can be performed.5 This is typically done in the doctor’s office and requires no anesthesia.
+Because it is such a thin piece of skin, it barely even bleeds.
+The baby usually can breastfeed immediately with much greater ease.
 Of course, you could also make an appointment with an oral surgeon or ENT specialist for the frenectomy procedure.

-Sometimes it is helpful to seek out occupational therapy or physical therapy after a frenectomy because the baby might have tight neck muscles in association with the tongue-tie because the range of motion of the tongue was limited and all the musculature in the mouth and neck are connected.
-Usually a few sessions of stretching will have her as good as new.
+Sometimes it is helpful to seek occupational therapy or physical therapy after a frenectomy.6 The baby might have tight neck muscles associated with the tongue tie because the tongue’s range of motion is limited, and all the musculature in the mouth and neck are connected.
+Usually, a few stretching sessions will have her as good as new.

-If you have any suspicion that your baby may be tongue-tied, just ask your pediatrician and they can check her with a simple visual inspection.
+If you suspect your baby may be tongue-tied, ask your pediatrician, and they can check her with a simple visual inspection.